Serous tumour: Epidemiology

 25% of ovarian tumors and 40% of ovarian cancers are serous tumors.
 Family history and nulliparity have been identified as risk factors for the disease.

+Pancreatic serous cystadenoma

+Pancreatic serous cystadenoma is a benign tumour of the pancreas.
+It is usually solitary and found in the body or tail of the pancreas, and may be associated with von Hippel–Lindau syndrome.

 Uterine serous carcinoma

 Uterine serous carcinoma is an uncommon form of endometrial cancer that typically arises in postmenopausal women.

+Despite the name, it is a cancer of the endometrium, which is the inner layer of the uterus; and not of the serous membrane that forms the outer layer of the uterus.
+The name arises from its histological similarity to serous ovarian cancer.

 It is typically diagnosed on endometrial biopsy, prompted by post-menopausal bleeding.
 Unlike the more common low-grade endometrioid endometrial adenocarcinoma, uterine serous carcinoma does not develop from endometrial hyperplasia and is not hormone-sensitive.
 It arises in the setting of endometrial atrophy and is classified as a type II endometrial cancer.